Forcing More DC Over the Chang Model Using the Thorn Sequence: Higher Amounts of DC

-So it remains an open question how to deal with \(\aleph_\omega\) more generally in the Chang model, a problem also encountered by one of the authors here in \cite{LarsonSargsyan}.
-Another open question is just how strong is the statement that \(\thorn_n\) is strongly regular and justified for \(n<\omega\)?
+So it remains an open question how to deal with \(\aleph_\omega\) more generally in the Chang model, a problem also encountered in \cite{LarsonSargsyan}.
+Another open question is just how strong is the statement that \(\Thorn_n\) is strongly regular and justified for \(n<\omega\)?